Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 He also added that there may have been more husbands who had met the same fate,

-meaning that Mrs. Gould seems to have been a serial killer but that is still a mystery.
+meaning that Mrs. Gould seems to have been a serial killer,

-But anyway, Harrison continues.
+Harrison continues.

-After a quick three-day trial, Justice was served and both were found guilty.
+After a quick three-day trial, justice was served,

-And it was super rare at the time but she got a heavier sentence than him.
+And it was super rare at the time, but she got a heavier sentence than him.

 Normally that would never happen.